wp-plugins/wp-e-commerce-dynamic-gallery/readme.txt

 == Changelog ==

+= 1.0.4 -2012/10/28 =

+MAJOR OVERHAUL & FEATURE UPGRADE

+Fixed: Single image click zoom function.
+The current image now opens when Zoom or the image is clicked.
+Fixed: Stopped Lazy load scrolling on Gallery initial load for auto start (Lite and Pro Versions) and when Auto Start not activated on Pro Version.
+Now the Lazy load scroll only starts when transition to second image in the Gallery starts.
+Fixed: Lazy Load scroll duration now sync with and set by the transition effect speed setting (Lite and Pro Versions).
+Fixed: Caption text pop-up now sync with and set by the Time between transitions settings (Lite and Pro Versions).
+Feature: Upgraded Gallery js to support responsive themes.
+Gallery and image zoom fully responsive - shows beautifully in even the smallest crappy Android.
+Activate responsive by setting the Gallery Width to 100%.
+Choose px for wide and the gallery works for fixed px themes.
+(PRO version feature)
+Feature: Added option to deactivate the gallery from single product pages.
+When deactivated the product page defaults to the WP e-Commerce single product page image display.
+(PRO Version feature)
+Tweak: Added display:inline-block !important; into css file for image class
+Tweak: Update dashboard to show new Pro version features - responsive setting.
+Tweak: Added Pro Version meta check box feature for deactivate gallery on product page gallery manager.
+Tweak: Updated WordPress plugin description.

 = 1.0.3 - 2012/09/10 =

 * Fixed: Gold Cart Plugin conflict that prevented the Gallery from showing on single products pages when Dynamic gallery plugin is installed.
 * Fixed: Gold Cart plugin compatability.
 When WP e-Commerce Dymanic Gallery is installed first and Gold Cart Plugin is installed or activated after it was causing the fatal error 'Cannot redeclare gold_shpcrt_display_gallery()' .

 * Feature: Added Lite version 100% 'Gold cart' plugin compatibility.

 = 1.0.2 - 2012/09/05 =